e-p-metzner/e-p-metzner/README.md

 - 👋 Hi, I’m @spatzewind
 - 👀 I’m interested in Astronomy, Biology, Mathematics, Physics and much more. :D
-- 🌱 I’m currently do my PHD at University in Leipzig.
+- 🌱 I’m doing my PHD at University in Leipzig.
 I have a master degree in meteorology, but currently I am working on the Arctic Ocean and it's contribution to the Arctic Climate Change.
 <!--- - 💞️ I’m looking to collaborate on ... --->
 <!--- - 📫 How to reach me ... --->